lavague-ai/LaVague/docs/docs/lavague-qa/usage.md

   -u, --url TEXT      URL of the site to test
+  -f, --feature TEXT  Path to the .feature file containing Gherkin -llm, --full-llm    Enable full LLM pytest generation -c, --context TEXT  Path of python file containing an initialized context
+                      and token_counter.
+Defaults to OpenAI GPT4o
-  -f, --feature TEXT  Path to the .feature file containing Gherkin -llm, --full-llm    Enable full LLM pytest generation -h, --headless      Enable headless mode for the browser -db, --log-to-db    Enables logging to a SQLite database --help              Show this message and exit.
+  -h, --headless      Enable headless mode for the browser -db, --log-to-db    Enables logging to a SQLite database --help              Show this message and exit.